thomasclarke1969/documentation/atlas/android/plug-in-your-users.md

-#Add Your Users to Atlas
+#Add your users to Atlas

 ![](atlas-android-participants.png)